20th Avenue station (BMT West End Line)

-The 20th Avenue station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 20th Avenue and 86th Street in Bensonhurst, Brooklyn.
+The 20th Avenue station is a local station on the BMT West End Line of the New York City Subway, located at the intersection of 20th Avenue and 86th Street on the border of Bensonhurst and Bath Beach in Brooklyn.
 It is served by the D train at all times.

 History

 20th Avenue opened on July 29, 1916, as part of an extension of the BMT West End Line from 18th Avenue to 25th Avenue.
 The line was originally a surface excursion railway to Coney Island, called the Brooklyn, Bath and Coney Island Railroad, which was established in 1862, but did not reach Coney Island until 1864.
 Under the Dual Contracts of 1913, an elevated line was built over New Utrecht Avenue, 86th Street and Stillwell Avenue, replacing the surface railway.

 The platforms were extended in the 1950s to accommodate the current standard B Division train length of 615 feet.

 In 2012, the station was rehabilitated with funding from the American Recovery and Reinvestment Act of 2009.